jbastide/elmacho/README.md

 Scraping data out of PDFs.

 Lack of standardization when describing items.
-Makes you wonder what the databases look like on the back end.
+Makes you wonder what the databases looks like on the back end.

 Lack of common keys (EANs) across inventory and receiving documents.